phantomx999/Program-Design/HW/HW04/README.md

 Write thorough tests for the Date class.
 This includes tests which will catch each of the errors injected into the _date.wrong.cc_ file you have been given, but also more comprehensive testing that will catch other errors within the class.

 Remember that there are errors in the code and that is okay!
-Your task today is not to fix the errors, only to find them.
+Your task today is _not to fix the errors_, only to find them.

-You have been given the implementation for date.cc, however you do not NEED this file.
-You should be able to develop your tests from the header alone (and possibly looking at main.cc for some usage examples).
+You have been given the implementation for _date.cc_, however you do not NEED this file.
+You should be able to develop your tests from the header alone (and possibly looking at _main.cc_ for some usage examples).
 What the class can do should be defined in the header, as that is what other teams are relying upon for their own work.
-We should be (as Google recommends) testing our public API, as represented in our header.
+We should be (as Google recommends) testing our _public API_, as represented in our header.

 ### How will you be graded

 How good are the tests?
 To answer this question, we will use [mutation analysis](https://en.wikipedia.org/wiki/Mutation_testing).

 First, your tests will be run against the correct implementation of the _date.cc_ file (given to you as _date.correct.cc_).
 Your tests should all PASS.
 This is worth 50% of the homework grade.
+Your tests shouldn't fail if there's nothing wrong!

 Then, your tests will be run against a set of mutants.
 Each mutant has one small defect included.
 For example, one of the documented errors in date.wrong.cc is "Line 71: uses + instead of -".
 Rather than running your tests on _date.wrong.cc_, we will create a version of _date.cc_ which is correct EXCEPT for this one error.
 If your tests run and **ANY** test fails, your tests were adequate to find this defect.
 If your tests pass, they were not sufficient.

 We will generate many such mutants.
 Some of them will be included in the feedback mechanism.
 Some will not.
-Your final score will be based on the number of mutants your tests identify, with 50% based on the proporition of mutants your tests identify.
+Your final score will be based on the number of mutants your tests identify, with 50% based on the proportion of mutants your tests identify.

 ### Help ensuring tests pass on correct version

 We've included the correct implementation for you to be able to test against, when you believe your tests are working properly.
-To run against the correct implementation:
+To run against the correct implementation, switch _date.cc_ over to the correct version and run the tests:

 ```
 cp date.correct.cc date.cc